 3. Look at the bigger picture

-When you work for a company, you’re not just receiving a salary or a paycheque.
-You’re also getting a full compensation package that includes vacation days and other perks.
-If you're looking for a full-position, and the salary is lower than you had hoped, you can ask for more perks, from vacation time to flexible work hours to permission to occasionally work remotely.
-Once you’ve learned the possibilities — and considered whether the company’s workplace culture seems right for you — then you can decide whether these extras make up for getting less money.
+When you work for a company, you’re not just receiving a salary or a paycheck.
+The compensation package may include health and life insurance, and other perks and benefits.
+If the salary is lower than you had hoped, you can ask for perks, from vacation time to flexible work hours to permission to occasionally work remotely.
+Once you’ve learned the possibilities — and considered whether the company’s organizational culture seems right for you — then you can decide whether these extras make up for getting less money.

-If your answer to “What's your expected salary?” causes your interviewer’s eyes to widen, maybe it’s not the right job for you.
-You should know from your research and your experience what you should be getting paid.
-When a company isn't willing or able to compensate you adequately, it’s probably not one where you’ll be happy in the long run.
+If you answer “what's your expected salary” with a response that causes your interviewer’s eyes to widen, maybe it’s not the right job for you.
+You should know from your research and experience what you should be getting paid.
+When a company isn't willing or able to compensate you adequately, it may not be one where you’ll be happy in the long run.